fatiando/pooch/CONTRIBUTING.md

 Every change made goes through a pull request, even our own, so that our [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) services have a change to check that the code is up to standards and passes all our tests.
-This way, the *master* branch is always stable.
+This way, the *main* branch is always stable.

 General guidelines for pull requests (PRs):